← Back to all posts

 This one is for the planners.
 If you want timely RSVPs, you need to give your guests a deadline.
 "RSVP by March 15th" is clear.
 "Let me know if you're coming" is vague and easy to ignore.

-A good RSVP deadline is typically one to two weeks before the event.
-This gives you enough time to finalize your headcount, adjust food orders, and make last-minute changes without panic.
+A good RSVP deadline lands one to two weeks before the event.
+That window gives you enough runway to lock your headcount and adjust food orders before the catering minimum or the grocery run forces your hand.

 Rule 4: Follow Up With Non-Responders (Without the Guilt Trip)

-The best follow-up is targeted and pressure-free.
+The best follow-up is targeted and free of guilt.
 Don't send a group text that says "HELLO, DID ANYONE SEE MY INVITATION?"
-That's passive-aggressive and it punishes the people who already responded.
+That reads as passive-aggressive, and it punishes the people who already did the right thing and replied.

 Rule 5: If You Say Yes, Show Up

 This sounds obvious, but it needs to be said.
 An RSVP of "Attending" is a commitment.
-It means the host is counting on you.
-They ordered food for you.
-They saved a seat for you.
-They might have turned someone else away because of you.
+The host is counting on you.
+They ordered a portion with your name on it and may well have turned someone else away to keep your seat open.
+Your yes shaped real decisions.

-If something genuinely comes up and you can't make it, that's understandable.
-But let the host know as soon as possible.
-Don't just not show up.
-A quick message saying "I'm so sorry, something came up and I can't make it" takes 15 seconds and saves your host from wondering where you are.
+If something genuinely comes up and you can't make it, that's understandable, but tell the host the moment you know.
+Vanishing without a word is the part that stings.
+A quick "I'm so sorry, something came up and I can't make it" takes 15 seconds and spares your host from holding a seat for a guest who's never walking through the door.

 The RSVP notes field exists for exactly this kind of communication.
 On Lemonvite, guests can add a note when they respond, so they can say things like "Coming, but I'll be 30 minutes late" or "Can I bring a plus-one?"
 It keeps the host informed without requiring a separate conversation.